 Eat more vegetables and dietary fiber, to avoid constipation.
 Frequent constipation puts stress on the urinary tract, and may damage nerves.
 Take measures to avoid getting Urinary Tract Infections.

 When it comes to the great, embarrassing leaking problems of life, prevention is the best way to go.
 If you already have incontinence, and that’s why you are here reading this article, there are still things you can do to reduce its frequency and severity.
-If incontinence is inevitable and unavoidable, as the case for pregnancy, don’t hesitate to use aids like sanitary napkins and diapers.
+If incontinence is inevitable and unavoidable, as the case for pregnancy, don’t hesitate to use aids like incontinence underwear or sanitary napkins.